ronenzaslaver/bbtest/docs/index.rst

 BBTest - black box testing
 ==========================

-BBTest automation framework for black box testing in a virtual lab.
-The lab supports multiple Hosts & OSs and well as flexible network.
+BBTest s a python based automation framework for black box testing.
+Tests are executed in a virtual lab, supporting multiple Hosts & OSs and well as a flexible network.

 Our test case class inherits from :class:`unittest.TestCase`, so you use `setUp` and `destroy` and `test*` methods.